New publications

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-In a multidisciplinary effort led by stem cell expert Dr Ingrid Saldana from the School of Biosciences at the University of Sheffield and computational biologist Dr Luis Montano from the St Anne's Childhood Cancer Research Institute in Vienna, new research has found a way to use human stem cells to grow NC stem cells in petri.
+In an interdisciplinary effort led by stem cell expert Dr Ingrid Saldanha from the University of Sheffield's School of Biosciences and computational biologist Dr Luis Montano from the St Anna Childhood Cancer Research Institute in Vienna, the new study has found a way to use human stem cells to grow NC stem cells in petri dishes.

 These cells carried genetic changes often seen in aggressive neuroblastoma tumors.
-Using genomic analysis and advanced imaging techniques, the researchers found that the altered cells began to behave like cancer cells and looked very similar to the neuroblastoma cells found in sick children.
+Using genomic analysis and advanced imaging techniques, the researchers found that the altered cells began to behave like cancer cells and looked very similar to neuroblastoma cells found in sick children.

-Dr Anestis Tsakiridis, from the School of Biosciences at the University of Sheffield and lead author of the study, said: “Our stem cell-based model mimics the early stages of aggressive neuroblastoma formation, providing invaluable information about the genetic drivers of this devastating childhood cancer.
-Reproducing the conditions that lead to tumor initiation, we will be able to better understand the mechanisms underlying this process and thus develop improved treatment strategies in the long term.
+Dr Anestis Tsakiridis, from the University of Sheffield's School of Biosciences and lead author of the study, said: "Our stem cell model mimics the early stages of aggressive neuroblastoma formation, providing invaluable insights into the genetic drivers of this devastating childhood cancer.
+By replicating the conditions that lead to tumour initiation, we will be able to better understand the mechanisms behind this process and so develop improved treatment strategies in the long term.

-"This is important because survival rates for children with aggressive neuroblastoma are low, and most survivors suffer side effects associated with harsh treatments, which include possible problems with hearing, fertility and lungs."
+"This is very important because survival rates for children with aggressive neuroblastoma are low, and most survivors suffer side effects associated with harsh treatments, which include possible problems with hearing, fertility and lungs."

-Dr Florian Halbritter, from the St Anne's Childhood Cancer Research Institute and second lead author of the study, said: "This was an impressive team effort that crossed geographical and disciplinary boundaries to make new discoveries in childhood cancer research."
+Dr Florian Halbritter, from St Anne's Childhood Cancer Research Institute and second lead author of the study, said: "This was an impressive team effort that crossed geographical and disciplinary boundaries to make new discoveries in childhood cancer research."